Anytime-valid sequential testing for elicitable functionals via supermartingales: Specifying the null hypothesis

 Using the definition of elicitability or identifiability, we obtain a simpler representation of $\Hnull$ in terms of supermartingales or martingales and the scoring or identification function.
 Specifically, we have

 in the elicitable case, and

 in the identifiable case.
-Note that in the identifiable case, $\sum_{i=1}^t m(\lambda_0,x_i)$ is a \emph{vector valued} martingale.
+Note that in the identifiable case, $\sum_{i=1}^t m(\lambda_0,x_i)$ is a \emph{vector valued} martingale, that is, a vector valued process such that each component is a martingale.
 For convenience, if $\Hnull$ is of the form \eqref{eq_elicitable_null} we call it an \emph{elicitable hypothesis}, and if it is of the form \eqref{eq_identifiable_null} we call it an \emph{identifiable hypothesis}.
+The focus of our paper is to derive sequential tests for hypotheses of the form \eqref{eq_elicitable_null} or \eqref{eq_identifiable_null}.
+An interesting related question is to characterize the properties of the stochastic processes with distributions in $\mathcal{H}_0$.
+This question has been studied by \citet{FrongilloNobel2022}.

 Let us spell out why, in the elicitable case, \eqref{eq_null_seq_T} essentially coincides with \eqref{eq_elicitable_null}; the identifiable case is similar.
 Due to the definition of elicitability, $\lambda_0 \in T( P( X_t \in \cdot \mid \Fcal_{t-1}))$ is equivalent to having $\E_P[s(\lambda_0,X_t) \mid \Fcal_{t-1}] \le \E_P[s(\lambda,X_t) \mid \Fcal_{t-1}]$ for all $\lambda \in \Lambda$.
-This holds for all $t \in \N$ if and only if the process $\sum_{i=1}^t ( s(\lambda_0, X_i) - s(\lambda, X_i) )$ is a $P$-supermartingale.
+This holds for all $t \in \N$ if and only if the process $\sum_{i=1}^t ( s(\lambda_0, X_i) - s(\lambda, X_i) )$ is a $P$-supermartingale for all $\lambda \in \Lambda$.
 Thus the right-hand sides of \eqref{eq_null_seq_T} and \eqref{eq_elicitable_null} are essentially the same.
 There is one subtlety that we have neglected in this argument which is usually irrelevant in applications.
 Since strictly consistent scoring functions are not unique, it may happen that the elicitable functional is defined for a larger class of distributions than the one where the chosen strictly consistent scoring function in \eqref{eq_elicitable_null} has finite expectation.
 This means that the moment conditions on the conditional distributions in \eqref{eq_elicitable_null} may be slightly stronger than in \eqref{eq_null_seq_T}.
 However, for many examples including the ones in Table \ref{tab:elicitable-identifiable-quantities}, this problem does not arise since we work with score differences.